 Originating from the southeast side of the Geladaindong, the tallest peak in the Tanggula Mountains, the Tuotuo River is the source of the Yangtze River at an altitude of 4,700 meters (15,400 feet).

 The river is the most concentrated area of villages on the Golmud-Lhasa section of Qinghai-Tibet Railway, and also the most important transportation corridor.

 8.Tanggula Mountain Pass — 5,072 m (16,640 ft)

-The Tanggulas are a mountain chain in the middle of the Qinghai-Tibet Plateau that run east–west.
+The Tanggulas is a mountain chain in the middle of the Qinghai-Tibet Plateau that runs east-west.
 Geladandong is their highest peak at 6,621 meters (21,720 feet) above sea level.